Harald-U/knative-handson-workshop/docs/3-DeployKnativeService.md

    ```
    Notice the count for READY: 2 / 2

    2 of 2 containers are started in the pod!
-Remember that installation of the Knative add-on included Istio.
+Remember that the installation of the Knative add-on included Istio.
 What we see here is Istio at work: Knative/Istio injects an Envoy sidecar into the helloworld-v1 pod, this is the second container we are seeing in the count!

 1. What has been created on Kubernetes?